Guides

 })

-1. Create a new API endpoint
+Step 1: Create the API endpoint

 // server/api/__sitemap__/urls.ts